Your are using an old browser version . Please update your browser

 -All passengers are obliged to register via (Here) and present QR Code on arrival.

-Passengers who have been in Overseas French Polynesia, Austria ( Land Salzburg and Land Upper Austria ), Andorra, Czechia , Luxemburg ,Montenegro in the past 14 days are subject to quarantine for 10 days.•Effective 03rd May 2021, all passengers arriving from Egypt have to go into quarantine for 10 days.
+Passengers who have been in Overseas French Polynesia, Austria ( Land Salzburg and Land Upper Austria ), Andorra, Czechia , Luxemburg ,Montenegro in the past 14 days are subject to quarantine for 10 days.•Effective 26th June 2021, No quarantine required for passengers entering Switzerland from Egypt.

 *These entry restrictions might be subject to change on short notice, and for this we recommend all our passengers to review the latest restrictions published by the Government of the country of their destinations.